Con Tan Pocos Años

 Con Tan Pocos Años (English: With so few years) is the second album from Mexican pop music singer and actress Lucerito.
 It was released on 1984.
-The first single was "Música", which was the song that she chose to be on OTI.
+Its first single was "Música", which was the song with which she participated in the 12th Mexican national selection for the OTI Festival.
 Once again, it was produced by Sergio Andrade through Musart Label.

 History

 In 1983 Sergio Andrade wrote all the songs on the second album Con Tan Pocos Años, which included the song of the same name that would come to the top of popularity and sales and would make the young artist a star of magnitude.
 The novelty and originality of the arrangements, and the theme of the lyrics of songs by Andrade, made Lucerito the young star of excellence in those years and became a symbol for children and adolescents.

 This second album was recorded entirely in Los Angeles, California, the main studio used by Mr. Andrade was Skyline Recording in Topanga Canyon, and where Andrade mixed Lucerito vocals.